Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```

 # Variables
 Variables are _containers_ of data.
-Variables _store_ data in a memory location.
-When a variable is declared a memory location is reserved and when it is assigned to a value, the memory space will be filled with that data.
-To declare a variable we use, _var_, _let_ or _const_ keywords.
-I will talk about var, let and const in detail in other section(scope).
+Variables used to _store_ data in a memory location.
+When a variable is declared, a memory location is reserved.
+When a variable is assigned to a value (data), the memory space will be filled with that data.
+To declare a variable, we use _var_, _let_, or _const_ keywords.
+We will talk more about var, let, and const in detail in other sections (scope).
 For now, the above explanation is enough.

-For a variable which changes at different time we use _let_ but if the data doesn't change at all we use _const_.
-For example PI, country name, gravity do no change and we can use *const*.
+For a variable that changes at a different time, we use _let_.
+If the data does not change at all, we use _const_.
+For example, PI, country name, gravity do no change, and we can use *const*.

-A JavaScript variable name  shouldn't begin with a number
+A JavaScript variable name  should not begin with a number.
 A JavaScript variable name does not allow special characters except dollar sign and underscore.
 A JavaScript variable name follows a camelCase convention.
-A JavaScript variable name shouldn't have space between words.
+A JavaScript variable name should not have space between words.
 The following are valid examples of JavaScript variables.

 Valid variables in JavaScript:
 ```js